-By the late 1970s, state and federal law required that handicapped persons be provided access to public services.
+Since the late 1970s, state and federal law has required that handicapped persons be provided access to public services.
 For a deaf or hearing-impaired person, that access most often consists of the provision of an interpreter.
-In the early-1980s, it was apparent that though Michigan law required that a deaf person accused of a crime be provided with an interpreter, many deaf and hearing impaired persons were not being accommodated adequately when acting as a participant in a criminal case (other than the defendant), in civil cases, and in administrative actions with state and local governmental agencies.
-Public Act 204 of 1982, which created the Deaf Persons' Interpreter Act, was enacted to address those concerns.
+Though Michigan law by the early 1980s required that a deaf person accused of a crime be provided with an interpreter, many deaf and hearing impaired persons were not being accommodated adequately when acting as a participant in a criminal case (other than the defendant), in civil cases, and in administrative actions with state and local governmental agencies.
+Public Act 204 of

+1982, which created the Deaf Persons' Interpreter Act, was enacted to address those concerns.

-The Deaf Persons' Interpreters Act requires that, in all proceedings before courts, grand juries, or administrative agencies of the state or local governments in which a deaf person is a participant, an interpreter be provided at the expense of the court or agency.
+The Deaf Persons' Interpreters Act requires that an interpreter must be provided at the expense of the court or agency in all proceedings before courts, grand juries, or administrative agencies of the state or local governments in which a deaf person is a participant.
 The appointed interpreter must be nationally certified by the National Registry of Interpreters for the Deaf or be approved by the state Division on Deaf and Hard of Hearing (DDHH) as being competent to act as an interpreter for deaf persons.
 The DDHH maintains a list of certified and approved interpreters, and requests for interpreters are channeled through that office.

-The communication abilities of deaf persons can vary; for instance, not all use conventional American sign language.
-Some need an interpreter who is a specialist in making the English language clear to a deaf person through facial and lip movements.
-Others who may not be accomplished in sign language or lip reading may need an "intermediary interpreter," a person who often can communicate successfully with the deaf person and relay the communication through sign language to a certified or DDHH-approved interpreter; many intermediary interpreters are themselves deaf or hearing impaired.
+However, the communication abilities of deaf persons can vary; for instance, not all use conventional American Sign Language.
+Some need an interpreter who is a specialist in making the English language clear through facial and lip movements.
+Other hearing-impaired individuals who may not be accomplished in sign language or lip reading may need an "intermediary interpreter," a person who can communicate successfully with the deaf person and relay the communication through sign language to a certified or DDHH-approved interpreter; many intermediary interpreters are themselves deaf or hearing impaired.
 Therefore, the act requires that a preliminary determination be made that the appointed interpreter is capable of communicating adequately with the deaf person.